Ingredients for the Pineapple Wine

 And if you’re wondering whether you have to stir the wine, you don’t have to.
 But it’s recommended.
 Stirring the wine gets rid of the excess carbon dioxide that might be suffocating the yeast.
 It also gives them access to a bit of needed fresh oxygen, get rid of sulphites, and keep your sugars moving.
 You don’t need to know this, it’s just here if you’re interested.
 So carrying on…

 We sometimes keep a small jug for testing outside, so that we can see how the wine is doing.
 It’s not a necessary step.
 Just depends on whether you want to see how the wine is progressing or not.

-Now the important notes before bottling the wine.
+Now the important notes before bottling the wine on Day 14 or Day 15.
 When the wine is just formed, it’s quite cloudy.
 So take a glass or decanter and fill it with the pineapple wine, then add just a teaspoon of the white of an egg to it and stir well.
 Add this wine back to your glass jar or steel vessel and stir the wine.
 Next step is bottling it and waiting another 7 days to drink it!
-(The egg white will help the dregs settle and clarify the wine till it becomes clear like below.)
+(The egg white will help the dregs settle and clarify the wine till it becomes clear like below by Day 21.)

 And that’s it!
 Wait another week, and your wine is ready to drink.
 If you can’t wait for the wine to clarify, you can actually drink the wine now itself.
 It just depends on how much patience you have.
 Wink wink!

 Did you try out this recipe?
 Give us your review below!
 And make sure to share your delicious creations by tagging us on Instagram or join TheWingedFork Facebook group and share your lovely food pics and results of your food experiments there!

 - 800 g Pineapple

 - 750 g Sugar